opencv/opencv/modules/imgproc/doc/feature_detection.rst

     :param srn: For the multi-scale Hough transform it is the divisor for the distance resolution  ``rho`` .
 The coarse accumulator distance resolution will be  ``rho``  and the accurate accumulator resolution will be  ``rho/srn`` .
 If both  ``srn=0``  and  ``stn=0``  then the classical Hough transform is used, otherwise both these parameters should be positive.

-    :param stn: For the multi-scale Hough transform it is the divisor for the distance resolution  ``theta`` The function implements standard or standard multi-scale Hough transform algorithm for line detection.
+    :param stn: For the multi-scale Hough transform it is the divisor for the distance resolution  ``theta``

+The function implements standard or standard multi-scale Hough transform algorithm for line detection.
 See :func:`HoughLinesP` for the code example.

 .. index:: HoughLinesP

-cv::HoughLinesP
+HoughLinesP
 ---------------
-.. cfunction:: void HoughLinesP( Mat\& image, vector<Vec4i>\& lines,                  double rho, double theta, int threshold,                  double minLineLength=0, double maxLineGap=0 )
+.. c:function:: void HoughLinesP( Mat& image, vector<Vec4i>& lines,                  double rho, double theta, int threshold,                  double minLineLength=0, double maxLineGap=0 )

     Finds lines segments in a binary image using probabilistic Hough transform.